seb3s/kandesk/README.md

 ### Account page:

-  * basic page to maintain your personal data (currently names & password)
+  * page to maintain your personal data: names, language, timezone, password

 ### Admin area:

-  * manage users : basic admin panel to be able to create / update / delete users
+  * manage users : simple admin panel to be able to create / update / delete users

 ## Learn more about elixir, phoenix & liveview